myeomans/politeness/cran-comments.md

+## Version Update (0.6.1)

+We have corrected an error in how standard errors are calculated for the plots.
+We have also added some tweaks to how some of the features are calculated.

 ## Version Update (0.6.0)

 Based on user feedback, We re-wrote the code to handle large corpora better.
-When more than 1000 documents are included, we automatically batch the results in a loop, with a progress bar.
+When more than 2000 documents are included, we automatically batch the results in a loop, with a progress bar.
 We also removed a long-since deprecated argument (binary) from the main function.

 ## Version Update (0.5.2)